zealotpz/Maintenance/readme.md

 ###     itop maintenance

 ###     sayHello(personName: String) -> String {
-        let greeting = "I don’t want to be chapters in your life story, I want to be the entire book," + personName + "!" return greeting
+        let greeting = "I don’t want to be chapters in your life story,I want to be the entire book," + personName + "!" return greeting
                 }
         print(sayHello(" who..."))